curiousoffice/playbook/README.rst

 **Prerequisites:**

-- The whole team must be present: Product Owner, Development Team & Agile Master
+- The whole team must be present: Product Owner, Development Team & Agile Master.
-- The Product Owner must bring an updated Product Backlog (PBL) reflecting his product's strategy
+- The Product Owner must bring an updated Product Backlog (PBL) reflecting his product's strategy.

 **A planning session's objectives are:**

 - Settling an iteration goal.
 The whole team should agree on it by discussing the PO's strategic perspective.
 - Defining the amount of work that will be completed during the iteration, in context of the iteration goal.
-This is called an "Iteration Backlog"
+This is called an "Iteration Backlog".

-...These represent the "What".
+**...The latter points answer the "What".**

 - Defining a "tactical plan", roughly outlining how the development team will tackle work to deliver the expected results.

-**Iteration Goal + Iteration Backlog + Dev. team's Tactical plan = Iteration Plan**
+**Iteration Goal + Iteration Backlog + Dev. team's Tactical plan = Iteration Plan.
+The latter points answer the "How".**

 Estimation
 ----------